 Causes, Effects and Solutions to Mining Pollution

-So, in this blog post, we’ll examine what mining pollution is, the causes, effects, and viable solutions to this problem.
-Let’s get started!
+In this blog post, we’ll examine what mining pollution is, what causes it, the effects, and viable solutions to it.

 Explaining Mining Pollution

 Mining is an industrial activity whereby companies or the government extract precious materials we can’t usually find on land.
-They have to be removed from the earth, requiring the consumption of fuel, use of machinery, chemicals, and a host of other materials.
+Removing these minerals from the earth requires fossil-fueled machinery, chemicals, and a host of other materials.

-It’s one of the significant contributors to our economy, as the materials we extract from mines can be used to make different materials.
-Gold, diamond, and other precious materials need to be mined.
+Mining is one of the significant contributors to our economy, as the materials we extract from mines can be used to make different materials — gold and diamond being perfect examples.

-Disrupting the natural system becomes inevitable during the mining process – miners have to drill holes, expend chemicals, and other functions.
-After extracting the precious material, the miners have to separate them from the ore, which requires chemicals such as sulfur or cyanide.
+Disrupting the natural system becomes inevitable during the mining process, because miners have to drill holes, expend chemicals, and other functions.
+Once extracted, the precious materials are separated from the ore, a process that requires chemicals such as sulfur or cyanide — both acidic elements.

-These acids sometimes spill and find their way to our water bodies and sometimes land.
-But, of course, we’re certain you know these chemicals are hazardous, especially when humans or other living things come in direct contact with them.
+But unfortunately, these acids sometimes spill, finding their way to our water bodies and sometimes land.
+That puts humans, animals, plants, and other organisms in danger, especially when they come in direct contact with them.

 They can result in poisoning, affect the lungs, stomach, and intestine, and neurological conditions.